Pain part of the game says Van Persie

-RIO DEIRO - Robin van Persie has not played a game pain-free for the last six years he said on Sunday, in an anomalous attempt to assuage fears over his readiness for this week’s start of the World Cup.
+RIO DE JANEIRO - Robin van Persie has not played a game pain-free for the last six years he said on Sunday, in an anomalous attempt to assuage fears over his readiness for this week’s start of the World Cup.

 “I can’t remember a game over the last five, six years where I haven’t felt some pain somewhere,” said the Netherlands captain, taken off at half-time of their last warm-up game last week because of a groin twinge.